 Individuals with Barth syndrome are at risk of experiencing cardiac arrhythmia.
 Therefore, it is important not to take over-the-counter decongestants and multi-system cold remedies that contain decongestants before first consulting with the doctor.

+Antibiotics are effective for bacterial infections that can occur as a result of viral infections.
 If the doctor thinks respiratory symptoms could be helped by antibiotics, avoid taking fluoroquinolones.
-Use of these drugs should be avoided in people with conditions that are associated with mitochondrial dysfunction and cardiac arrhythmias.
-They have been associated with causing mitochondrial toxicity and serious arrhythmias.
+Use of these drugs should be avoided in people with conditions that are associated with serious cardiac arrhythmias.
 The antibiotics in this class are: Avelox, Cipro, Factive, Levaquin, and Ofloxacin.